chatswithjc/godisgood/content/en/docs/book/power-of-belief.md

 Praising God, expressing gratefulness to God in the midst of adversity places you at a much higher level of consciousness.
 You are allowing God to fill you with hope, love and prepare you to see what you wouldn't see in a state of negativity. **Gratefulness,** purposeful love, healthy food, and exercise are the four basics of a healthy brain!

 **"Be cheerful no matter what; pray all the time; THANK GOD NO MATTER WHAT HAPPENS.
-This is the way God wants you who belong to Christ Jesus to live."** *(1 Thessalonians 5:16-18 The Message)*
+This is the way God wants you who belong to Christ Jesus to live."** *(1 Thessalonians 5:16-18)*

 Do you want to experience the unleashing of God's power in your life? **SHIFT** your mind! **SHIFT** towards God!